Has Alia Bhatt changed herself for Ranbir Kapoor?

 The Animal actor did, however, call Bhatt his best friend.
 He was quoted as saying by Indian Express, “I am lucky to have married someone who I am extremely closest to as a friend.
 She (Alia) is my best friend.
 I got really lucky with that.
 Alia is really a wonderful person, somebody who can really. she’s very colourful.
 She is 11 years younger than me.
 It is very funny,” he added.

-The couple met when Bhatt was none and Kapoor was 20 on the sets of a shoot for Sanjay Leela Bhansali’s film Balika Vadhu.
+The couple met when Bhatt was nine and Kapoor was 20 on the sets of a shoot for Sanjay Leela Bhansali’s film Balika Vadhu.
 They married in 2022, after four years of dating.

 The couple have a daughter called Raha Kapoor.